-➜ About This Recipe
+➜ About this recipe

 ➜ Ingredients

-- Onion; small
+- Onion – small

-- Pepper; ground
+- Black pepper – ground

 - Salt

-✅ You’ll find the exact amount of ingredients below in the recipe card, which you can also print out.
+✅ You will find the exact ingredient amounts in the recipe card below, which you can also print out.

 STEP 3: Add the caraway seeds and stir for about 1 minute until the caraway aroma develops.

-STEP 8: Finally, remove the pot from the stove, crack one whole egg into the soup and whisk it in.
+STEP 8: Finally, remove the pot from the stove, crack one whole egg into the soup, and whisk it in.
 Do not cook the soup any further.

 STEP 9: Salt to taste if necessary, stir, and serve.